lambdaclass/finance_playground/alert/README.md

 - Rust 1.33
 - [Diesel CLI 1.4](https://crates.io/crates/diesel_cli)

-When installing `diesel_cli` if you run into any errors try the needed features using this command:
+When installing `diesel_cli` if you run into any errors try installing with our needed features only:

 ```
 $> make install_diesel_cli
 ```

-## Running
+## Setup

+Create a `.env` with the following values:

+- `DATABASE_URL`: The filepath where the DB will be stored (SQLite)
+- `SLACK_WEBHOOK_URL`: URL for Slack's webhook

-First create the database
+Create the database by running the migrations:

 ```
 $> make migration
 ```

+## Running

 Run it